Attraction to transgender people: Terminology

-T4T attraction
+From transgender people

 Transgender people may experience sexual and romantic attraction to other transgender people.
-This attraction is sometimes called T4T ("trans for trans") or T4T attraction.
+This attraction is sometimes called "trans for trans" or T4T attraction.
 The word T4T comes from Craigslist personals and forums transgender people used to find other transgender people to date and have sex with.
+Another term for T4T is "transromantic," though it is rarely used.

-There are a variety of reasons why transgender people might date, even prefer to date, other transgender people.
-Some transgender people prefer dating and having sex with other transgender people because of the violence they fear they might experience from cisgender people.
-Others feel that dating and having sex with other transgender people allows them the emotional safety and the freedom to explore themselves sexually without others questioning the authenticity of their gender.
+There are a variety of reasons why transgender people might date or prefer dating other transgender people.
+Some transgender people prefer dating and having sex with other transgender people for both emotional and physical safety reasons, as cisgender people are more likely to enact gender-based violence.
+Others feel that dating and having sex with other transgender people is "liberating", as it allows more gender euphoria, emotional safety, and freedom to explore gender presentation without the need to prove or explain the validity of their identity.
 Others may simply find other transgender people more attractive than cisgender people.

-T4T, however, is, for some, not just a preference or a type of attraction.
-Amira Lundy-Harris, Aren Aizura, and Rachel Anne William also regard T4T political identity as a form of separatism focused on advocating for transgender people in the face of a society that discriminates against them.
+Lastly, T4T dating can also be a form of political identity, i.e., a form of separatism focused on advocating for transgender people within a society that may discriminate against them.

+As an example of a T4T couple, in 2022, Canadian actors Elliot Page and Mae Martin attended the LACMA Art + Film Gala as a couple.
+Martin captioned their photograph with "My King" and "#t4t."

+In the context of FTM for FTM relationships, a Daddy/boy dynamic can be part of the gender affirmation process, as it may lead to experiences of gender euphoria.
+In 2022, Transgender Studies Quarterly studied the correlation claimed that a Daddy/boy dynamic between trans people "can be read as gender labor; affective and intersubjective work that produces gender".